 (9) The Registrar shall in writing, inform the authorities of the members of UPOV on matters concerning variety denominations, in particular the submission, registration and cancellation of the denominations.

-(10) Any person who, within Nigeria, offers for sale or markets propagating material of a variety protected within the said territory shall be obliged to use the denomination of that variety, even after the expiration of the breeder’s right of that variety, except where prior rights prevent such use.
+(10) Any person who, within Nigeria, offers for sale or markets propagating material of a variety protected within the said territory shall be obliged to use the denomination of that variety, even after the expiration of the breeder’s right of that variety, except where prior rights prevent the use.

-(11) When a variety is offered for sale or marketed, it shall be permitted to associate a trademark, trade name or other similar indication with a registered variety denomination and where such an indication is so associated, the denomination shall nevertheless be easily recognizable .
+(11) When a variety is offered for sale or marketed, it shall be permitted to associate a trademark, trade name or other similar indication with a registered variety denomination and where such an indication is so associated, the denomination shall nevertheless be easily recognisable.

-Consideration and disposition of application
+PART V — CONSIDERATION AND DISPOSITION OF APPLICATION

-20. The filling date of an application
+The filing date of an application.

-(1) Shall be the date which the application was filed at the Registry by the applicant.
+20. (1) The file date of an application shall be the date which the application was filed at the registry by the applicant.

-(2) For the purposes of this section, an application shall be deemed to have been submitted in the form prescribed under this Act.
+(2) For the purposes of this section, an application is deemed to have been submitted in the form prescribed under this Act.

-21. Right of Priority
+Right of priority.

-(1) Any breeder who has duly filed an application for the protection of a variety in one of the members of an international organization dealing with plant breeder’s right matters which Nigeria is a party shall enjoy a right of priority for a maximum period of twelve months.
+21. (1) Any breeder who has duly filed an application for the protection of a variety in one of the members of an international organisation dealing with plant breeder’s right matters which Nigeria is a party shall enjoy a right of priority for a maximum period of 12 months.

-(2) The period referred to in subsection (1) of this section shall be computed from the date of filing the first application and the day of filing shall not be included in the latter period.
+(2) The period referred to in subsection (1) shall be computed from the date of filing the first application and the day of filing shall not be included in the latter period.

-(3) The applicant shall, in order to benefit from the right of priority in the subsequent application in Nigeria, claim within twelve months the priority of the first application.
+(3) The applicant shall, in order to benefit from the right of priority in the subsequent application in Nigeria, claim within 12 months the priority of the first application.

-(4) The Registrar may, direct the applicant to furnish, within a period of not less than three months from the filing date, a certified true copy of the documents which constitute the first application that was filed and samples or other evidence indicating that the variety which is the subject matter of both applications is the same.
+(4) The Registrar may direct the applicant to furnish, within a period of at least three months from the filing date, a certified true copy of the documents which constitute the first application that was filed and samples or other evidence indicating that the variety which is the subject matter of both applications is the same.

 (5) The applicant may submit to the Registrar any necessary information, document or material required in this Act for the purpose of the examination within a period of two years after the expiration of the period of priority or a period of six months where the first application is rejected or withdrawn.

-22. Amendment of application
+Amendment of application.

-(1) An applicant may amend his application for the grant of a breeder's right for a variety at any time without affecting its filing date, provided that the amendment does not affect the variety which is the subject of the application.
+22. (1) An applicant may amend his application for the grant of a breeder's right for a variety at any time without affecting its filing date, provided that the amendment does not affect the variety which is the subject of the application.